Navigating Inflation in Retirement: Lessons from Early Retirees

 Place high-growth assets in Roth IRAs and inflation-protected bonds in traditional IRAs.
 This minimizes the tax bite when you need to increase withdrawals to cover higher costs.
 Utilizing "Tax-Loss Harvesting" via tools like Betterment can offset capital gains, keeping more money in your pocket to fight rising prices.

-Retirement Survival Case Studies
+Retirement Case Studies

 Case Study: The 45-Year-Old Lean FIRE Couple